 This mitigation measure involves implementing a groundwater and vegetation monitoring program to better assess plant water stress and related irrigation needs in the riparian zone.
-Data from soilmoisture and plant water-stress tests facilitate the identification and location of impacts resulting from the prolonged depression or rapid drawdown of the water table.
+Data from soil-moisture and plant water-stress tests facilitate the identification and location of impacts resulting from the prolonged depression or rapid drawdown of the water table.
 Soil and plant monitoring also documents the beneficial results of riparian mitigations, and provides a statistical foundation for determining trends in conditions over time.

-In calendar year 2018, staff collected bi-monthly canopy ratings of individual trees at four study sites in mid and lower Carmel Valley (Rancho Cañada, San Carlos, Schulte Restoration Project, and the Valley Hills Restoration Project).
+In calendar year 2019, staff collected bi-monthly canopy ratings of individual trees at four study sites in mid and lower Carmel Valley (Palo Corona, San Carlos, Schulte Restoration Project, and the Valley Hills Restoration Project).
 Canopy ratings are used to determine the amount of defoliation that is occurring in riparian trees due to moisture stress associated with a falling water table.
 Figure XVII-2 shows average canopy ratings for both willows and cottonwoods.
-Results showed that willows and cottonwoods started showing signs of moisture stress in the fall.
+Results showed that willows and cottonwoods showed minimal signs of moisture stress because of an Extremely Wet rainfall year.
 It should be noted that many trees are irrigated in the vicinity of large production wells to offset impacts associated with water extraction.
 Monitoring results help District staff determine irrigation requirements for portions of the riparian corridor that are under the influence of groundwater extraction.
 Photo documentation and measurements of foliage volume occurs in other areas as well, depending on river flow conditions and depth to groundwater.

 In addition to vegetation and groundwater monitoring, avian (bird) species diversity monitoring has been carried out annually from 1992 to the summer of 2010 and then on a periodic basis starting in 2015.
-Data collected by Dr. David Mullen and the BSOL since 1992 compares habitat values at permanent monitoring stations and provides an indication of changing patterns of avian use in District restoration projects.
+Data collected by Dr. David Mullen, Big Sur Ornithology Lab, and Ventana Wildlife Society since 1992 compares habitat values at permanent monitoring stations and provides an indication of changing patterns of avian use in District restoration projects.
 The information collected on avian species diversity has helped document the response of populations to habitat enhancements implemented by the District.
 Since 1992, the avian monitoring work has shown healthy avian species diversity along river reaches where the District has implemented restoration projects, while diversity-index readings in control sites with established riparian vegetation seem to fluctuate depending on the presence of flow in the river channel, the quality of the habitat, and off site conditions during migration.
 The most recent avian point counts were conduction in 2018.